kexin-yang/kexin-yang.github.io/_portfolio/portfolio-1.md

 2. Use the username and password to log in Username:kexiny
 Password: ixek93
-3.From the Menu on the left hand side, choose Packages, search for “Practical Rhetorical Structure Theory”, click in, go to problem sets, click the green triangle under
+3.From the Menu on the left hand side, choose Packages, search for “Practical Rhetorical Structure Theory”, click in, go to problem sets, click the green triangle under Action